davidlonjon/wp-deploy/readme.md

 - Automates WordPress deployments via git/github on any number of environments
 - Automates database migrations between environments
 - Removes all references to development URLs in production environments (and vice versa)
-- Sychronises your WordPress `uploads/` directories between environments
+- Synchronizes your WordPress `uploads/` directories between environments
 - Automatically prevents non-production environments from being crawled by search engines

 Note that wp-deploy is pretty strict about how you work with WordPress and git, and it may be different to what you're used to.
 Be sure to read [Notes on WordPress development](https://github.com/Mixd/wp-deploy/wiki/Notes-on-WordPress-development) before starting.